Dec 28, 2021 | Customer Service | Reading Time: 11 minutes

 Emails are one of the most common channels in the hotel industry.
 So when you send a newsletter promoting your newest package, add the package’s booking link, so that your clients will be able to book the package online directly without having to call you.
 Make the booking process as easiest as it can be.

 Finally, another great tip when it comes to room quotations is to avoid giving more than three options to your client.
 A greater variety of choices can lead to indecision for the prospect, which in turn results in lost sales.
-Be clear, direct, and didactic while maintaining a friendly language.
+Be clear, direct, and didactic while maintaining the friendly language.

 🎓Expert tip – packages